 Immigrants with certain convictions can still face deportation, but they have legal remedies.
 One option is the “212(h) waiver,” which acts as a legal pardon.
 To qualify, applicants must not pose a security threat, must not have committed an aggravated felony, and must have lived in the U.S. for five years before deportation proceedings.

 You may receive a waiver for prostitution if the crime occurred 15 years ago or more and resulted from abuse under VAWA by a U.S. citizen or permanent resident spouse or parent.
-You might also get a waiver if deportation would cause extreme hardship to U.S. citizen or LPR family members.
+You might also get a waiver if deportation would cause extreme hardship to U.S. citizens or LPR family members.

 Securing a 212(h) waiver depends on factors such as the nature of the crimes committed, the evidence showing your reformative efforts, and other circumstances demonstrating your qualification for the waiver.